Skip to content

 Copy Table with Soft Deletes

-The Copy Table with Soft Deletes transformation type is similar to the Copy Table transformation type, but rows deleted in the source are not deleted in the target table.
-As well as each column mapped from the corresponding source table, an additional boolean column called MTLN_CDC_DELETED is included.
+The Copy Table with Soft Deletes replication type is similar to the Copy Table replication type, but rows deleted in the source are not deleted in the target table.

 Change Log

-Along with the source data columns, there are three metadata columns describing the change event.
+Along with the source data columns, the following metadata columns are created in the destination table to describe the change event.

 Metadata column Description